ittner/newslinkrss/README.md

-And a more complex example where it is necessary to follow the target of candidate links and stitch information from several sources (URL, link text and destination contents).
+And a more complex example where it is necessary to follow the target of candidate links and stitch information from several sources (URL, link text and destination contents) together.
 Assume we want to generate a feed from https://revistaquestaodeciencia.com.br/ , which provides no facilities for it.
 Looking into the site we find that: